fvarli/laravel-eloquent-factories/README.md

 of manually specifying the value of each column, Laravel allows you to define a set of default attributes for each of your Eloquent models using model factories.

 You can use the artisan make:factory command line helper to generate new factories for your application.

+After creating factory for Post, I added the following dummy data for each column where was added to posts table with migration above.
+To create a new
-To create a new Eloquent model for your posts table, run:
+Eloquent model for your posts table, run add the faker date for each column which is necessary:

 ```shell
 php artisan make:factory PostFactory
 ```

-After creating factory for Post, I added the following dummy data for each column where was added to posts table with migration above.

 ```php
         return [